-Comparing to MOGraphElement and MONode, we find that other classes are not involved in the computation as much.
+Comparing to MOGraphElement, we find that classes are not involved in the computation as much.
 The representation of MOViewRenderer quickly says that its methods are invoked a few times without consuming much CPU.
 Moreover, methods are white, which tells that they are invoked on few instances only.
 The contextual information obtained by moving the mouse over the methods reveals that these methods are executed on a unique receiver.
 This is not surprising since only one instance of MOViewRenderer is created in the code example given above.

 MORoot also does not seem to be the cause of a bottleneck at runtime.
 The few methods of this class are not frequently executed since they are relatively narrow.
 MORoot also defines a method #applyLayout.
 This method is the tall, thin and white method.
 The contextual information reveals that this method is executed once and on one object only.
-It consumes 97% of the execution time; this means that the CPU spent 97% of the time in the method #applyLayout or in one of the methods recursively called by #applyLayout.
-We can safely conclude that this method is the entry point of the computation.
+It consumes 97% of the execution time; this means that the CPU spent 97% of the time in the the method #applyLayout or in one of the methods recursively called by #applyLayout.
 The method MORoot>>applyLayout invokes MOGraphElement>>applyLayout on each of the nodes.
 The relation between these two #applyLayout methods is indicated by a fly-by-highlighting (not represented in the picture) and the behavioral distribution blueprint, described below.

 All in all, a large piece of the total CPU time is distributed over four methods: MONode>>translateTo: (24%), MOGraphElement>>bounds (32%), MOGraphElement>>shape-BoundsAt:ifPresent: (33%), MOGraphElement>>applyLayout (53%).
 Note that at this stage, we cannot say that the CPU time share of these three methods is the sum of their individual share.
 We have 24 + 32 + 33 + 53 = 142.
-This indicates that some of these methods call each other since their sum cannot exceed 100% otherwise,
+This indicates that some of these methods call each other since their sum cannot exceed 100%.